Fiserv/universal-commerce/docs/getting-started/setup-tenant/setup-tenant.md

 Your repository name should match with your product name.

-You've not got a tenant repoistory.
+You've not got a tenant repository.

 ## Configure your tenant